 - Any other folders or files inside your user folders

-There may be more files related to custom programs installed on your PC (Adobe Creative Suite, Corel etc) you will need to locate these files and back them up also.
+There may be more files related to custom programs installed on your PC (Adobe Creative Suite, Corel etc) you will need to find these files and back them up also.

 Cheers guys! and any questions leave them in the comments below.